lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

   * Apache to provide a web server
   * Apache's mod_proxy if you want to run leihs 2.9 and 3.0 in parallel
   * Passenger Standalone if you want to run leihs 2.9 and 3.0 in parallel
+  * Node.js to compile assets and run standalone JavaScript
   * MySQL as database server

 In the end, you will have a complete leihs production environment.